 The casting choices for this movie’s titular characters are outstanding, starting with Timothée Chalamet.
 As Paul Atreides, Timothée has to carry the a complex messiah role.
 The role of Paul isn’t a reluctant hero; he’s an unexpected hero.
 Someone who fits the broad characteristics of a prophesized messiah and then later discovers that he actually is that messiah.
 I don’t think there are too many young actors who could pull this role off half as well as Chalamet, and I’d wager none could do it better.
 Really, without an actor of Chalamet’s talent, this movie would have been a disaster from the start.

 I think Rebecca Ferguson did a good job as Jessica, Paul’s mother.
-Rebecca is a fine actress, and doesn’t disappoint in this role, although I think there are many others who could have done just as well.
+Rebecca is a fine actress and doesn’t disappoint in this role, although I think there are many others who could have done just as well.
 I always pictured Jessica as more regal.
 Rebecca Ferguson isn’t regal, but she has a toughness about her that comes out in dramatic scenes.

-Of all the casting choices, the only one I really have even a small grip about is with Sharon Duncan-Brewster as Dr. Liet Kynes.
+Of all the casting choices, the only one I really have even a small gripe about is with Sharon Duncan-Brewster as Dr. Liet Kynes.
 Not that they cast a woman in the role of a character that was originally male—the character’s gender is irrelevant.
 It’s just that she looks too young.
 The actress is currently 45, so probably around 42 when filming, but she looks mid 30’s, at least to me.
 Oddly enough, the character in the book is only 37 at the time of the events.
 But, the movie doesn’t make any reference at all to the fact that it was Kynes’ father who began the terraforming project many years earlier.
 I think an older lady would have been more appropriate for the role.

 This is really for the Dune fans.
 Here are a few scenes that I think could have been better: